GGwpAiushtha/Advent-of-Frontend/2021/css/day3/README.md

   - White keys will change to yellow `#ffd200`
   - Black keys will change to pink `#f40082`

-# Need some support on this challenge?
+## **Need some support on this challenge?**

-Upgrade to the **Solution tier.** You'll get a video explanation, from Amy.
+- Upgrade to the [Solution Tier](http://adventofcss.com).
+You'll get a video explanation from Amy.

-Join the [Learn Build Teach](http://learnbuildteach.com) Discord community.
-We have a separate channel set up specifically for the Advent of CSS.
+- Join the [Learn Build Teach Discord](http://learnbuildteach.com) community.
+We have a separate channel set up specifically for the Advent of JavaScript.

+# **Getting Started**

+1. To get started, download the files.
+They includes all the project assets you need to get started: Figma file, images, and a style guide.
+2. Take a look around.
+Look at the project's Figma file.
+This is a great way to see how the pieces and parts should look within the browser.
+3. Customize your project/file architecture to your liking.
+4. Happy coding!
+5. Once you're finished, share your work using **#adventofcss**

 # Taking your Project to the Next Level